Artboomy/japanese-vocabulary-extractor/README.md

 * More advanced dictionary lookup functionality
 * Support more input formats (Games, VNs?)
 Please suggest any you might want!
 * Support other output formats
+* Improve dictionary result accuracy to allow one-letter-hiragana words when translating to english (currently filtered out due to useless answers, like ない -> earthquake)

 # Acknowledgements